 Undergraduate Requirements

-You can enter an SLP master’s degree program with a bachelor’s degree in communication sciences and disorders or an unrelated program of study.
+You can enter an SLP master’s degree program with a bachelor’s degree in communication sciences and disorders or an unrelated field.
+If you have a bachelor’s degree in this field, you’ll be well-positioned to advance directly to graduate-level coursework.

 - Speech Development and Disorders